PaloAltoNetworks/pc-python-integration/README.md

 session_managers = session_loader.load_config()
 #load_config returns a list of session_manager objects.
 If only one is needed, index the list at position 0
 # to get the first and only session_manager.
+#load_config() will create a credential file for you if the default path or the specified path does not exist.
+#load_config() accepts credentials for SaaS and Self hosted Prisma Cloud and smartly returns either a SaaS session manager or
+# an On-Prem session manager.
 session_man = session_managers[0]
 #If you supplied credentials for Prisma Cloud SaaS, you can create a CSPM Session Or a CWP Session.
 #create_cspm_session(), create_cwp_session()